 Psychotherapy for teenagers includes sessions with parents, as it is necessary to involve them in the treatment for it to be successful.
 In the follow-up sessions with parents, advice and tools are offered to facilitate an understanding of their children’s difficulties and help them create a healthier bonding with them.
 These skills will enhance the improvement of symptoms, and prevent the future development of mental disorders.

-Psychotherapy sessions for adolescents last one hour and cost €60.
+Psychotherapy sessions for adolescents last 50 minutes and cost €60.
 Although both in-person and online sessions are offered, the in-person form is recommended.